 The Fire Protection District No. 2 of Livingston Parish (hereinafter referred to as the "District") was created on June 16, 1971, by the Livingston Parish Council (hereinafter referred to as the "Council") as authorized by Act 194 of 1942 Regular Session of the Louisiana Legislature.
 The District was created for the purpose of acquiring, maintaining, and operating buildings, machinery, equipment, water tanks, water hydrants and waterlines, and other things necessary to provide proper fire prevention and control of the property within the District.
 The boundaries of the District encompass all of Ward 6 and Ward 10 of Livingston Parish and provide fire protection to approximately 4,200 residents.
-The District is governed by a board of commissioners consisting of five members who are resident taxpayers of the District.
+The District.
 These five commissioners are referred to as the Board of Commissioners.
-Two members are appointed by the Council, one member is appointed by the Town of Springfield and one member is appointed by the Town of Killian, the municipal corporations located within the District.
-The fifth board member is selected by the other four board members and serves as chairperson.
+Two members are appointed by the Council, one member is appointed by the Town of Springfield and one member is selected by the other four board members and serves as chairperson.
 The members serve terms of two years.
 Vacancies are filled by the bodies making the original appointments.